rodrwan/opentelemetry-example/README.md

 ## Architecture

-The project consists of 4 services that communicate with each other:
+The project consists of 5 services that communicate with each other:

 - **Service A**: HTTP service that initiates the call chain
 - **Service B**: gRPC service that receives calls from A and calls C
 - **Service C**: gRPC service that receives calls from B and calls D
 - **Service D**: HTTP service that ends the chain
+- **Service E**: GraphQL service with tracing instrumentation

 ## Prerequisites